yplebedev/OpenRSF/README.md

 2. Linearized depth

+Please note that because of the standard, implementations and game-specific addons may, in the future, interconnect.

 The backbuffer is simply the back of the buffer, what the game is currently drawing onto.
 It is picked up quite late in the process, and as such may contain things like UI, fog, particles etc. This is somewhat limiting, and very little can be done about it.
 Game-specific addons may be used to pick up and draw to an earlier buffer, but [REST](https://github.com/4lex4nder/ReshadeEffectShaderToggler) is a popular somewhat-universal solution.
 UI detection and fog accounting is recommended for depth-based shaders.

 Depth is provided in a linearized format.
 Correct setup of the global preproc guarantees its linearity, invertedness and even it being not upside-down.
 A header then passes the relevant data to our shaders.

 The position may be inferred from the depth.
 The standard defines two transformations: a correct one, that inverts the view and clip matricies from the FOV and resolution, respectively, and, a simple and fast one, that linearly scales the UV by depth.
+Please note that the transformation matricies must be stored as uniforms.
 We define the coordinate space as a sensible for screen-space one; Y points down, X, right and Z forward.

-Normals are curiosly missing.
+[Normals are curiosly missing](https://wickedengine.net/2019/09/improved-normal-reconstruction-from-depth/).
 However, since the world transformation exists, we may infer an inherently imprecise view-space normal by using the depth from 4 fragments forming a "+" sign.
 We use a total of 5 for any time we need precision, but we may get away with 3 when it is not required.

-Depth is to be stored in a 16-bit (R16), mipmappable texture.
-The sampler and header getter must allow the user to easily sample MIPs, hiding away any potential branching.
+Depth is to be stored in a 16-bit ([R16](https://github.com/crosire/reshade-shaders/blob/slim/REFERENCE.md#reshade-fx-allows-semantics-to-be-used-on-texture-declarations-this-is-used-to-request-special-textures)), mipmappable texture.
+The sampler and header getter must allow the user to easily [sample MIPs](https://github.com/crosire/reshade-shaders/blob/slim/REFERENCE.md#sampler-object), hiding away any potential branching.
 Depth must always be stored at full resolution.
 The implementation must always also create software mipmaps, where the value of the resulting pixel must be the minimum of a 2x2 block.

+    if (x) {
+        return tex2Dlod(sampler, float4(uv, 0., 0.))
+    } else if (y) { return tex2Dlod(lowerQuality..... // fugly

 Position is gathered from either: